justinishAWS/AIAssistedAutoTests/libs/tests/test-6.script.md

 ### 8. Click the blue hexadecimal string

-In the right panel, click the first blue hexadecimal string (it should look like this: "...d0f3ab63951df").
+In the right panel, click the first blue hexadecimal string under 'Trace ID' (it should look like this: "...d0f3ab63951df").
 Then wait a few seconds.

 **Constraints:**
 - You MUST ensure that the link you are trying to click is a blue hexadecimal string.
-- You MUST ensure that this was clicked.
-If you still see it on the page, try again
+- You MUST ensure the element you are clicking is an <a> tag with aria-label='Trace details for trace ...'

 ### 9. Close 'pet-clinic-frontend-java' dropdown.